Beki Tovey lives with asthma and shares her top tips on how best to manage hay fever symptoms during summer.

 If you have asthma as well, your already-inflamed airways may swell up even more and leave you struggling for breath.
 You're also more likely to react to other triggers like dust or pollution…and if you catch a cold, the extra inflammation can make symptoms even worse.

 In other words, pollen and hay fever can be terrible news for us living with asthma.

 So, how can we still enjoy the summer?

 Over the years, I've discovered a few ways to help manage my hay fever symptoms during the summer months:

 1. Identify which pollen type sets off your hay fever.
-You can make a note of the month/days when your symptoms are nasty and use a pollen calendar (as below) to determine when each pollen type is released.
+You can make a note of the month/days when your symptoms are nasty and use a pollen calendar to determine when each pollen type is released.